payneal/ms_detection/README.md

 │── analyze_brain_for_symptoms_image.py
 │── MNI152_T1_1mm.nii.gz
 │── data/
-└── README.md   (this file)
+└── README.md
 ```

-🧪 Demo Instructions
+# 🧪 Demo Instructions

-If you want a simple test-drive:
+* To run a single-image analysis:

-python analyze_brain_for_symptoms_image.py /path/to/your_mri.nii.gz
+'''python analyze_brain_for_symptoms_image.py /path/to/your_mri.nii.gz'''

+# Notes:
-No GPU required for the pipeline structure to run.
+No GPU required for demonstrating the pipeline structure

-Lesion model can be replaced with:
+## Lesion model can be:

-A real trained checkpoint, or
+* A real trained checkpoint

-A stub for demonstration/ip review.
+* A stub for demonstration / IP review

 🏥 Clinical Vision

-This project supports a future product with:
+A future version of this tool supports:

-Upload MRI (.nii.gz or DICOM)
+Upload MRI (NIfTI or DICOM)
 Auto-run lesion detection

-Auto-map to symptoms
+Auto-map regions → symptoms

-Auto-generate a PDF summary
+Auto-generate PDF summaries

-Longitudinal tracking for home use
+Longitudinal tracking across years

-Clinician review layer for safety
+Optional clinician review for safety

-A “clinical version” would offer:
+A clinical-grade version would include:

 One-click PDF export
 Time-series lesion progression

-Symptom domain probability scores
+Symptom-domain probability mapping

-Secure patient data handling (HIPAA compliant)
+Secure patient data handling (HIPAA-compliant)

 🧩 Why This Matters

 MS imaging is complex.
 Patients deserve clarity.

-This tool gives individuals:
+This tool offers:

 A sense of control

-An explanation of why they feel what they feel
+Explanations for symptoms

-A way to track changes over time
+A way to track change over time

-A tool to better communicate with their clinicians
+Better communication with clinicians

-It is not diagnostic.
-It is empowerment through understanding.
+It is not diagnostic — it is empowerment through understanding.

 📚 Future Work